dionyziz/endofcodes/SPECIFICATION.md

 # Engineering team

-The project will be implemented by an engineering team led by **Dionysis Zindros**, software engineer at Twitter, and two programmers **Vitalis Salis** and **Dimitris Lamprinos**, software engineering students.
+The project will be implemented by an engineering team led by **Dionysis Zindros**, software engineering student at the National Technical University of Athens, and two programmers **Vitalis Salis** and **Dimitris Lamprinos**, software engineering students.

 # Workflow

 The game consists of two different end-points.
-The core of the game is the **grader end-point** which allows players to actually play the game through a RESTful API.
+The core of the game is the **grader app** which allows players to actually play the game through a RESTful API.
 The game also exhibits a **web app** in which players can register for their accounts, set up their bots, review their strategy, view the full history of past games, examine opponents’ strategy, and view current rankings.

 # Rules of the game